Art at Hillside:

-Subject Support Coach: Miss McCann
+Subject Support Coach: Miss D McCann

-Link Governor: Richard Tunnicliffe
+Link Governor: Jenny Craig

 At Hillside, we understand that art is an area where pupils can understand and enjoy by developing an appreciation of the world around us.
 We believe that the teaching of art should be through practical exploration where children can develop a flare for the subject and an understanding of the work of artists, architects, sculptors and painters.
 By allowing children to develop their own flare for the subject, we are creating independent learners who can make decisions for themselves based on their own likes and dislikes.
 We want our pupils to be confident in saying their opinions in a respectful and well-thought out manner.